1 person favorited this theater

 In the Gazette of 5th June 1948 was a front page headline “Playhouse may have to close” followed by a report that if attendances did not double in size in the next couple of weeks the theatre would have to close.
 The report acknowledged the remarkable amount of work which had been put in to make the venture a success.
 The Playhouse was a professional company and a commercial concern and received no backing from the Arts Council.

-Within a few weeks things had improved, an appeal for 1000 pounds to keep the theatre going raised over 100 pounds in the first week, membership of the Playhouse Theatre Club rose significantly, and box office receipts also improved.
-The management had stated that if the theatre could fill two thirds of its seats each week then it would make a profit of between 20 and 50 pounds.
+Within a few weeks things had improved, an appeal for £1,000 to keep the theatre going raised over £100 in the first week, membership of the Playhouse Theatre Club rose significantly, and box office receipts also improved.
+The management had stated that if the theatre could fill two thirds of its seats each week then it would make a profit of between 20 and 50 Pounds.

 Over sixty productions had been staged at the Playhouse in a period of under eighteen months.
 Most were just for one weeks duration but the longest run was achieved at Christmas 1947 when “Ambrose Applejohns Adventure” lasted from Boxing Day until the 10th January.
 The standard was not uniformly high, but the Playhouse achieved many excellent reviews in the local press during its period of operation and seems to have deserved better success.

-Miles Byrne took over the cinema in 1949 and it became the Continentale.
-Let to George Fernie and family – George acting as projectionist, proprietor and commissionaire, Mrs Sue Fernie was the cashbox girl, personnel officer and part time usherette whilst Miss Ellen Fernie was in charge of sweets and cigarettes!
-Always regarded as a cold and draughty cinema, the Continentale tried to alter its image in January 1953 by installing a new infra red heating system.
+The Miles Byrne circuit took over the cinema in 1949 and it became the Continentale Cinema.
+Let to George Fernie and family - George acting as projectionist, proprietor and commissionaire, Mrs Sue Fernie was the cashbox girl, personnel officer and part time usherette whilst Miss Ellen Fernie was in charge of sweets and cigarettes!
+Always regarded as a cold and draughty cinema, the Continentale Cinema tried to alter its image in January 1953 by installing a new infra red heating system.
 Adverts boasted that it was ‘just like standing in the sun’!

 Subsequently, the building was completely gutted and four houses constructed within the shell of the old building.